Credit-Bearing Short Courses

 Faculties establish appropriate boards to consider student performance.
 (These are not formally part of the Boards of Examiners for award-bearing provision.)
 Externality in the moderation of assessment is achieved through external examiner oversight.

 Faculty Boards monitor their short course activity and may receive annual reports to include information on new modules, student enrolment and performance.
-Access, Digital and Distributed Learning provides an annual report on University activity to the Distributed Education Board.
+Flexible Education provides an annual report on centrally managed activity to the Distributed Education Board.

 The Certificate of Personal and Professional Development (CPPD) provides an award framework for credit-bearing short-course modules at Levels 3 and 4 and the Postgraduate Certificate of Professional Development does so at Level 7.
 The following statements apply to modules within these frameworks.